uit-inf-2202-f16/uit-inf-2202-f16.github.io/index.md

 | P2  	  | 13.09    | TBD      | TBA     | Tim      |
 | P3      | 11.10?   | TBD      | TBA     | -        |

-Note!
-The mandatory assignment text and pre-code are available in private repositories accessible only for the members of the uit-inf-2202-f16 github organization.

 ## Exercises